tlhunter/mig/README.md

 ### Configuration File Path

 Unlike the other settings this one can only be set via CLI flag.
-To use it, specify a path to a `.migrc` file by using the `--flag` argument.
+To use it, specify a path to a config file by using the `--flag` argument.
 This is useful for defining separate environments.
+When specified, `mig` uses this path instead of searching for a `.migrc` file.

 ```sh
 mig status --file="prod.migrc"